ccapdev1920T2/s11g2/README.md

 8. You will be directed in the home page.
 9. If you are in the home page, congratulations!
 That means that the server is running.
 Roam around the web application to view the different features.

+## More Info

+In an unlikely event that there is no such thing as package.json and package-lock.json, you will have to run some commands.
+1. Run the command `npm install express --save` to add the necessary package for express.
+2. Run the command `npm install hbs` to add the necessary package for handlebars.
+3. Run the command `npm install mongodb --save` to add the necessary package for MongoDB.
+4. Run the command `npm install mongoose --save` to add the necessary package for Mongoose.

+Note: Do run `npm audit fix` if there is a low severity due to pollution protocol of hbs.

 ## Authors

 CCAPDEV S11 - Group 2: Virtus et Scientia